terralang/terra/release/share/terra/README.md

         return pc.real --sugar for (@pc).real
     end

-Like functions, symbols in struct definitions are resolved when the struct is defined, and can be linked together using `and`.
+Like functions, symbols in struct definitions are resolved when the struct is defined.
+Mutually recursive structs are fine as long as the definitions are placed back to back with no other intervening Lua statements.
+Otherwise, the struct can be declared prior to its definition to allow this.

     struct C --declaration
     struct A {
         b : &B
-	--and is required since A refers to B
+    }
+    -- ok, no intervening Lua statements
-	} and struct B {
+    struct B {
         a : &A
         c : &C
+    }
-	--you can mix struct and function
+    -- you can mix struct and function definitions terra myfunc()
-	--definitions
-	} and terra myfunc()
     end

     struct C { i : int }

 Terra has no explicit union type.
 Instead, you can declare that you want two or more elements of the struct to share the same memory: